Quick Question: Is Gold Good for Your Skin?December 27, 2021

 According to Bednarek, gold has brightening properties that make the skin appear radiant.
 Dr. King says this is because gold particles can reflect light and therefore make the skin appear more luminous.

-“Gold particles have been shown to have antioxidant properties and therefore could be helpful for protecting the skin’s surface from damage caused by free radicals,” says Dr. King.
+“Gold particles have been shown to have antioxidant properties and therefore could help protect the skin’s surface from damage caused by free radicals,” says Dr. King.
 Free radicals, remember, are highly unstable molecules that can be formed by environmental aggressors, such as UV rays, smoke and pollution and lead to premature signs of aging.

 Consider this moisturizer your luxurious pick-me-up for fine lines and wrinkles.
 Suitable for all skin types, including sensitive and acne-prone, its formula works to minimize visible signs of aging, reduce the appearance of hyperpigmentation and calm inflammation.

-Bring back your skin’s luminous glow with this anti-aging 24K gold mask.
+Bring back your skin’s luminosity with this anti-aging 24K gold mask.
 It helps to target loss of firmness and elasticity, dullness, uneven texture and dryness, all while unveiling a healthy, youthful-looking and radiant glow.

 Indulge in the rich and buttery formula that is this Rodial Rose Gold Moisturizer.
 Infused with 24K gold, vitamin C and white rose fresh cells, the formula helps to promote skin that is instantly smoother, firmer, brighter and more luminous after every use.